mpaluchowski/travel.paluchowski.com/content/bali-2016/doha/index.md

   osm: 25.2894/51.5279
 ---

 A twenty-first century oasis, constructed from nothing in the scorching-hot desert, fueled only by the economic power of fossils (pun intended).
-It's too impressive to omit, too exotic to ignore and too tempting _not_ to dedicate a few hours in transit for exploring and verifying, what little we knew about the capital of Qatar, against reality.
+It's too impressive to omit, too exotic to ignore and too tempting _not_ to dedicate a few hours in transit for exploring, and verifying, what little we knew about the capital of Qatar against reality.

 <!--more-->